credibil/docs/src/dwa/index.md

     <img src="../images/travel-app.svg" alt="dwa example" "/>
 </div>

-Alice’s preferences, tickets, reservations, and other travel data are strewn across  different hotel, airline, and travel apps.
+Normally, Alice’s preferences, tickets, reservations, and other travel data would be strewn across a range of hotel, airline, and travel apps.
 Apps built using DIDs + DWNs can unify experiences like this by selectively sharing Alice’s preferences and storing her reservations with her DWN.